MauroPatrizi/depat/README.md

 # **depat**
 # Projet final de l'AEC en gestion de réseaux et sécurité des systèmes
-##### _This project is just to test the acquired skills and competences of the candidates.
+##### _This project is meant to test the acquired skills and competences of the candidates.
 It doesn't necessarily reflect the most efficient or practical way of designing a network._

 ## **Domain Controller**
 Windows Server 2019.
 Active Directory and internal DNS server.
 RODC available in the external branches, replicating AD and internal DNS services.